Verga1/Meeting-Manage/README.md

     3. As a returning user, I want to update action items.
         1. Each 'Meeting' has an ability to edit the meeting details.
         2. The 'Add Meeting' form contains a switch to verify when meeting actions are completed.
-        3. The 'Edit Risk' form contains the same ability.
+        3. The 'Edit Meeting' form contains the same ability.

 #### Frequent User Goals